16 Best Places to Visit in Poland

 Winter view of Mount Sniezka

 This mountain spa town gets its share of visitors in winter, who come here to enjoy skiing on popular Mount Śnieżka.
-Often referred to as the "winter capital of Poland," Karpacz also offers great ski jumping, snowboarding, and winter hiking.
+A winter wonderland, Karpacz also offers great ski jumping, snowboarding, and winter hiking.

 The main building in town is the 13th-century Lutheran Wang Chapel, made entirely of wood without using any nails.
-There are also a number of museums, including the Museum of Sports and Tourism about the area's history, a Museum of Toys, and the unique World of Trains, featuring a large collection of railway models.
+There are also a number of museums, including the Museum of Sports and Tourism about the area's history, a Museum of Toys (which has toys that date back 200 years), and the unique World of Trains, featuring a large collection of railway models and a virtual reality rollercoaster attraction.

 14. Leba